neithernut/dr.w.falls/doc/design/Display.md

 table.
 Rendering the entire table each time would, however, be unnecessary.
 Instead we'll cache the previously rendered list inside a datatype, of which the rendering function will be a member.
 This, of course, implies that the list is (cheaply) clonable.
-Hence, it may be beneficial to transmit the roaster wrapped in an `Arc` or as some container for which cloning will be cheap.
+Hence, it may be beneficial to transmit the roster wrapped in an `Arc` or as some container for which cloning will be cheap.
 Since no such container comes to mind, we'll wrap the container in an `Arc`.